tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Final.md

 He then turns to me, his expression resolute.
 He points down the tunnel the survivors are taking, signalling for me to follow them.

 I nod in understanding, ready to follow the survivors to ensure their safety.
 But as I turn to leave, I notice Jirra isn’t joining us.
-Instead, he heads down another tunnel, banging his spear loudly against the walls.
+Instead, he heads down the other tunnel, banging his spear loudly against the walls.

 The understanding of what he's doing hits me instantly.
 He's acting as a decoy, drawing the Bunyip's attention away from the group to give them a chance to escape.